wmgeolab/gbDocs/docs/docs/10-workflow-overview/deliverables-and-artifacts.md

 This page defines the required outputs for the geoBoundaries workflow, so that the efforts can be completely reproducible.
 It will demonstrate an overview of what should be created and provide a downloadable example of a shape file and meta data file.

 ## Inputs
-In order to start the workflow, there must be a problem with a layer of data.
+In order to start the workflow, there must be a problem with a layer of data, which can be found at the **[Issues](https://github.com/wmgeolab/geoBoundaries/issues?page=1)** page.

 ## Outputs
 What will be produced